Today I will tell you about Marrakech, a charming city in southern Morocco, next to the Atlas Mountains.

 Marrakech Kutubía Mosque

-Mezquite Kutubía is located next to Yamaa el Fna Square and is from the 12th century.
-We didn’t go into any mosques, but we could see them on the outside.
+Mezquite Kutubía is located next to Jamaa el Fna Square and is from the 12th century.
+We didn’t go into any of the mosques, but we could see them from the outside.

-What stands out most is the tower or minaret of this mosque since it is sister of La Giralda de Sevilla.
+What stands out most is the tower or minaret of this mosque since it is the sister of La Giralda of Seville.
 In fact, the architects relied on this tower to design La Giralda.

 Bay Palace of Marrakech

-This palace was built in the nineteenth century for a vizier of the sultan, who was somewhat like a minister.
-It is completely visitable and the details of the palace décor are stunning.
+This palace was built in the nineteenth century for a sultan’s vizier, who was somewhat like a minister.
+You can visit the whole thing, and the details of the palace décor are stunning.

 The Marrakech Palm Grove

 The Palm Grove is a huge expanse of land occupied by palm trees, but it is not easily accessible.
-It is not recommended to go on your own.
+Therefore, it is not recommended to go on your own.

-It is better to ask to be taken by taxi and there you will see that you can hire a camel ride through the palm grove.
-It is the best way to travel, it has a cost of about 30 euros.
+It’s better to ask to be taken by taxi, and there you will see that you can hire a camel ride through the palm grove.
+It is the best way to travel through the grove, and it costs about 30 euros.

-The Majorelle Garden or Yves Saint Laurent Garden An oasis in Marrakech
+Majorelle Garden or Yves Saint Laurent Garden: An Oasis in Marrakech

-It was actually a botanical garden with many exotic species that the painter had brought from his travels around the world.
-The painter Majorelle died and the gardens fell into the absolute abandon until in 1980 Yves Saint Laurent bought it and restored it and expanded it, leaving it in the current state.
+The painter Majorelle died, and the gardens fell into absolute abandonment until Yves Saint Laurent bought it in 1980 and then restored and expanded it, leaving it in its current state.

-It is visitable both the gardens and the museum and the entrance for both has a cost of 100 dirhams (10 euros).
+The gardens and the museum are both visitable, and the entrance for both costs 100 dirhams (10 euros).

 The Saadies Tombs